-Good petty Officers are concerned with their Sailors' individual welfare and their future.
-They at their Sailors on the back when they do well, and give them hell when they need it.
+Good Petty Officers are concerned with their Sailors' individual welfare and their future.
+They pat their Sailors on the back when they do well, and give them hell when they need it.
 That way they make better Sailors and make progress.
 They teach their trade.
 They encourage.
 They inspire.
 They are consistent.
 They are competitive.
 Their outfit is the best.
 They assume responsibility.
 They give their Sailors responsibility.
 They pass the word.
-They create team
+They create team spirit.

 Good Petty Officers put their hearts and souls into their work.
 They radiate enthusiasm and spark.
 They know the Navy.
 They know their rates, and they genuinely appreciate what they know.

 Good Petty Officers recognize that success comes from the effort of a larger number of people, not just one or two.
 The whole organization has to function well, not just a few members."

 ADM Arleigh A. Burke